SpongePowered/SpongeDocs/source/about/glossary.rst

   A Service that allows for donations to projects and organizations.
 If you want to support Sponge, this is the place to look at! `Sponge Patreon Donation Page <https://www.patreon.com/Sponge>`__ Plugin
-  A Minecraft mod that extends and changes Minecraft via the SpongeAPI, usable only on Sponge servers.
+  A Minecraft mod that extends and changes Minecraft via SpongeAPI, usable only on Sponge servers.
 Project Leaders
   The folks in charge of the entire Sponge Project, responsible for co-ordinating the activities of the various Teams and sub-projects.